Maximum Coaching’s Certified coach training programme – 2019-20

 Our programme is designed to meet your needs if you are committed to developing as a coach and would like the option of being credentialled by the International Coaching Federation (ICF) at ACC standard.
 It is written and designed by professionally trained and ICF credentialled coaches to align with the ICF’s Core Competencies, standards and ethics.
 Your progress will be regularly reviewed throughout the programme to facilitate your learning, and support your development and credentialling path in line with ICF requirements.

 Location and timings

-All modules are held at the British Dental Association, 64 Wimpole Street, London W1G 8YS – a ten minute stroll from Oxford Circus / Great Portland Street tube stations.
+All London face-to-face modules will be held at the British Dental Association, 64 Wimpole Street, London, W1G 8YS – a ten minute stroll from Oxford Circus / Great Portland Street tube stations.